rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 The Rancher feature charts versioning scheme is centered around the major version of the charts and the `+up` annotation for upstream charts, where applicable.

-**Major Version:** The major version of feature charts are tied to particular minor versions of Rancher.
+**Major Version:** The major versions of feature charts are tied to particular minor versions of Rancher.
 When you upgrade to a new Rancher minor version, you should ensure that all of your feature charts are also upgraded to the correct release line for the chart.

 #### Feature Charts